RobbeElsermans/SSR/Portfolio/SSR_Portfolio/Portfolio.md

 BLE technology is used to detect proximity between nodes and share crucial information about their headings, preventing collisions.
 Additionally, if a node encounters a mechanical problem and becomes immobile, it can still transmit its data to nearby nodes and gateways for continued operation and coordination.
 ## Project division
 #### Adam
-- Environmental sensing
+- Environmental Sensing​
-- Energy harvesting
+- Energy harvesting ​
+- Energy output management​
-- Voltage reading
+- Soldering man

 #### Thomas
 - LoRa connectivity
 - Dashboard